 - keeping a record of hours and wages paid to the workers,

 - providing payroll records for inspection to the Department of Labor & Industry or the contracting agent upon request, and

 - ensuring that at least 50% of the workers, except where prohibited by federal law, performing labor on the project are Montana residents.

 When may a complaint be filed?

-The law provides that workers who have not received the prevailing wage rate on a public works contract may file a complaint with the Department of Labor and Industry, Wage and Hour Unit.
+The law provides that workers who have not received the prevailing wage rate on a public works contract may file a complaint with the Department of Labor & Industry, Investigations Section.

 What happens when a complaint is filed?

-The Wage and Hour Unit, as enforcers of the Prevailing Wage law, will conduct an investigation to determine the merits of the complaint and issue a determination of its findings.
+The Compliance and Investigations Bureau, as enforcers of the Prevailing Wage law, will conduct an investigation to determine the merits of the complaint and issue a determination of its findings.

 If a violation has been determined, the contractor, subcontractor or employer may be subject to penalties.